ADigitalFrontier/pascal/README.md

 3. The sequence of digital roots seems to converge to repeating 9s as it increases in length.

 The program verifies the hand-written observations with thousands of additional, programmatically generated examples, which seem to indicate that this property likely holds for any number of rows.

+## Usage Instructions

+To use the program, simply run the `main.py` file with Python:
+`python main.py`
+This will launch a user interface that allows you to generate Pascal's triangles.
+You will be prompted to enter the number of rows for the triangle, and the program will then generate and display the Pascal's triangle with the specified number of rows.
+After viewing the generated triangle, you can choose to generate a new triangle or exit the program by entering 'Y' (yes) or 'N' (no) when prompted.